AkariAsai/AkariAsai.github.io/_posts/2025-11-24-job-search.md

 While the application itself takes work (materials, multi-day interviews, etc.), the most important preparation happens during the Ph.D.: doing impactful research, building community and visibility, and learning how the ecosystem works.
 I highly recommend [Arnan's blog](https://anandbhattad.github.io/blogs/jr_grads.html) for early–mid Ph.D. students!
 It is useful even if you're unsure about academia, since many lessons apply broadly to a research career.

-Some more academia specific experience that would be really helpful
+Some more academia specific experience that might be helpful:
 1. **Sit in on the hiring process as a student.** Volunteer as a student host, attend student meetings, or help with DEI reviews to see how decisions are made.
 I learned a lot from hearing how senior researchers think about research directions and advising.
 2. **Attend a career workshop (e.g., EECS Rising Stars).** I participated early in my Ph.D.; they walk through the process end-to-end.
 Ideally, go a year before you're on the market.
 3. **Sample the full job: teaching, service, grant writing.** Not required as a candidate, but trying these helped me decide whether I’d enjoy the non-research parts of the job.
 Balance is key—research output matters most, and over-investing in non-research activities can have downsides.